bcnmy/docs/docs/overview.md

 </details>
 ## [Smart Accounts Platform](/account)

-The Biconomy Smart Account is an ERC 4337-compliant solution that works with any Paymaster and Bundler service.
+The Biconomy's Modular Smart Account is an ERC 4337-compliant solution that works with any Paymaster and Bundler service.
 Biconomy Smart Accounts are signer agnostic, which means you can use any authorization package as long as a signer is passed to our SDK during Smart Account creation.
 Explore different methods for creating Smart Accounts [here](/Account/signers).

 ### [Modules](/modules)

-Smart Accounts are further enhanced by different modules that allow you to execute arbitrary logic before validating a userOp.
-This allows you, as a developer, to build modules for session keys, multi-chain validation, passkeys, and more.
+Modular architecture enables developers to easily & securely plug-in programmable modules to extend smart account capabilities.
+These modules leverage the power of Account Abstraction to allow for custom validation schemes and execution environments.
+As a developer, this allows you to build additional modules while leveraging existing ones like session keys, multi-chain validation, passkeys, and beyond.

+If you want to start diving into Smart Accounts you can begin [here](/account).
+For those, who are already familiar with Smart Accounts and prefer to start with modules, you can check out [here](/modules) or follow this step-by-step [tutorial](/tutorials/sessionkeys) on how to build a dApp that utilizes session key modules.

 View the audit reports for smart accounts and Modules [here](audits).

-If you want to start diving into Smart Accounts you can do so [here](/account).
-If you already understand Smart Accounts and prefer to start working with modules, start learning about them [here](/modules) or follow this step-by-step [tutorial](/tutorials/sessionkeys) on how to build a dApp that utilizes session key modules.

 ![FullStakAA](./images/overview/fullstackaa.png)